PCL MS 001 Norman Daniels Collection

 Through the 1960's and 70's Daniels wrote for mystery magazines and mass-market paperbacks.
 His books include spy thrillers, adaptations of television shows, doctor and nurse novels, Gothics and romances, some of which were published under the name of his wife Dorothy.

-Norman has largely retired from writing following completion of a five novel series set at the "Wyndward" plantation in the years surrounding the Civil War.
+Norman Daniels last works were a five novel series set at the "Wyndward" plantation in the years surrounding the Civil War.
 He and his wife Dorothy lived in Camarillo, California until Norman's death in 1995.

 Scope and Content